hrishikeshghosh/hrishikeshghosh/README.md

 ## What can I do and what's here for you?
 1. I am a fullstack developer on MERN technlogy.
+I am proficient in NextJs and Typescript as well.
 What do you get from here?
-Well I am up for freelancing too. 🦾
+Well I am up for Collaboration too. 🦾
 2. I am currently into Machine Learning.
 So more cool projects coming soon. 🤖
 3. I have experience in Android Studio as well as Unity 3D.
 Weird Right? 🔥
 4. My domain language is Java. 🏴󠁩󠁤󠁪󠁷󠁿
+5. Learning Java Full stack for being industry standard. 🏭
-5. Facts about me: I have built a computer Game at the age of 17 and a messaging app at the age of 19.
-Writing short stories and poems have been a passion to me since a very young age.
+6. Facts about me: I have built a computer Game at the age of 17 and a messaging app at the age of 19.
 I am looking forward to project development ideas and collaboration.⚡